pstachula-dev/react-micro-carousel/README.md

 | onClick       | Function |         | No       |

 ### `<DotsGroup />`

+A component that renders a group of dots, representing the slides in the carousel.
+It provides auto generated dots for the carousel.

 | Prop          | Type     | Default | Required |
 | ------------- | -------- | ------- | -------- |